santosfamilyfoundation/santosfamilyfoundation.github.io/index.md

 layout: page
 ---

 # Improving Transportation Safety through Data-Driven Technologies

 Many of us can think of an intersection in our towns and cities where traffic feels unsafe.
 The impact of unsafe roads is felt by every road user, from drivers, bikers, and pedestrians.
-Realize that every year, there are more than 30,000 traffic fatalities in the United States.
-Several of those fatalities might happen this year at the intersections we have in mind.
+Every year, there are more than 30,000 traffic fatalities in the United States.
+Several of those fatalities might happen this year at the intersections close to our homes, areas we hope to be safe.

-People already engaged in improving infrastructure can create safer intersections more quickly if they had access to affordable traffic data.
+People are already engaged in improving infrastructure and can create safer intersections more quickly if they have access to affordable traffic data.

 <center>
 <img src="img/advocacy-group.jpg" width="250">